Early access programme services

 A comprehensive regulatory assessment

-We will support you with a regulatory assessment of the countries where you are interested in running an early access program.
-This will include advice on the most suitable program type, whether it can be charged for, and the data you may be able to collect.
+We will support you with a regulatory assessment of the countries where you are interested in running an early access programme.
+This will include advice on the most suitable programme type, whether it can be charged for, and the data you may be able to collect.

 A digital platform for clinicians